Archive for the ‘Cafés’ Category

 One of the main discussions about Hansen was whether or not tango was danced there.
 The director and composer Roberto Firpo said once in an interview that “it was a very old building, where they served food on the porch outside.
 I played in Hansen in 1908.
 They hired me for two pesos.
 Some say they danced.
 It’s a lie.
 I played tango for them to listen.”
 Others say with certainty that tango was danced in this historic café.

 Whether or not there was dancing in Lo de Hansen will remain an eternal discussion of porteños.
-The truth is that orchestras played tangos there and was one place that gave them a setting during the early years.
+The truth is that musicians played tangos there, and it was one place that gave them a setting during the early years.

 Café de los Angelitos